BinaryBhaskar/restaurant/README.md

 This software is licensed under the Apache License, Version 2.0.
 See the [LICENSE](LICENSE) file for more details.

 ## Contact
-For any questions or inquiries, please contact us at patel.bhaskar09@gmail.com
+For any questions or inquiries, please contact us at _patel.bhaskar09@gmail.com_

-Thank you for choosing ByteBite!
+Thank you for choosing **FlavourSync**!
 We hope it helps streamline your restaurant's operations and enhance the dining experience for your customers.

 Enjoy using the system!